yanrivera19/hackernews-app/README.md

 1. Clone the app onto your local machine and open it up.
 2. In your console, select the cloned app and type in the command <code>npm install</code>.
-3. After that command is done, type in the command <code>npm start</code>.
+3. After that command is done running, type in the command <code>npm start</code>.
 The app will then open in the browser on localhost:3000.